junaidansari/bc_fipsdemo/README.md

 App can be access @ https://<hostname>:8043 and clicking on the link on the page or directly accessing https://<hostname>:8043/SimpleServlet.

 __The page comes up fine when access first time.
 The issue occurs upon accessing the page later.
 Try refreshing the page or accessing it later to see the issue.
-The error in the log file would be as below:__
+The error in the log file would be as below: org.bouncycastle.crypto.fips.FipsUnapprovedOperationError: Attempt to use approved implementation in unapproved thread: SHA-256__

 `org.bouncycastle.crypto.fips.FipsUnapprovedOperationError: Attempt to use approved implementation in unapproved thread: SHA-256
 	at org.bouncycastle.crypto.internal.io.Utils.approvedModeCheck(Utils.java:16)